SSDH: Semi-supervised Deep Hashing for Large Scale Image Retrieval: Experiments

 \subsection{Experiment Results on Transfer Type Testing Protocols}

 Besides the traditional testing protocols used by most hashing works, we also conduct experiments under transfer type testing protocols proposed in~\cite{sablayrolles2016should}, where only 75\% of categories are known during training, and the remaining 25\% of categories are used for evaluation.
 We follow the exactly same setting, and randomly split each dataset into 4 sets, namely train75, test75, train25 and test25, where train75 and test75 are the images of 75\% categories, while train25 and test25 are the images of the remaining 25\% categories.
 The training set is formed by train75, the query set is formed by test25, and the database set is formed by train25 and test75.
 Note that test75 is a distraction set in database, since there are no ground truth images in them.
 The detailed split of each dataset under transfer type protocol is shown in table~\ref{Transfersetting}.
 The experiment results are shown in table~\ref{transfertable}.
 For fair comparison, we report traditional methods by only using deep features.
 From table~\ref{transfertable}, we can observe that the overall retrieval accuracy of each method decreases under transfer type testing protocol, which is because of the information loss of unseen categories.
-And the retrieval accuracy gap between supervised methods and unsupervised methods becomes smaller than that of traditional settings.
+The retrieval accuracy gap between supervised methods and unsupervised methods becomes smaller than that of traditional settings.
 For example, ITQ even achieves better retrieval accuracy than SDH and CNNH on NUS-WIDE dataset.
 It is because unsupervised methods don't depend on the semantic information, which are more robust under transfer type testing protocols, while supervised methods are likely to overfitting to the known categories.
+Traditional semi-supervised method SPLH achieves promising results, which even outperforms deep hashing methods on some datasets, it is because semi-supervised paradigm can make use of labeled data as well as prevent overfitting.
 Under the transfer type testing protocols, our proposed SSDH approach still achieves the best results, because proposed SSDH preserves the semantic similarity and the underlying data structures of unlabeled data simultaneously, thus it's more robust to the unseen categories and achieves the best results.